-In addition to choosing the right email marketing software for lawyers, you need to know the best practices for executing effective email marketing campaigns.
-While there isn’t a single list that applies to all law firms, keep these in mind as a general starting point for your email marketing efforts:
+In addition to choosing the right software, top-notch law firm marketing requires an understanding of best practices for strong email campaigns.
+While there isn’t a single playbook that applies to all firms, keep these in mind as a starting point:

 Have a clear goal for each email marketing campaign

-The first step to creating personalized emails is securely collecting data from your clients and storing that data into your email marketing solution.
-Information that you can collect include:
+The next step to creating personalized emails is to securely collect client data and store it in your lawyer email marketing solution.
+Information can include their:

 - Phone number